JeffVandrewJr/btcqbo/README.md

 # service nginx reload
 # exit
 ```

+11. Set your username and password for the web interface by running from the btcqbo directory:
+`$ python3 cli.py setlogin`
+You can run this command to reset your login in the future if you forget it.

 <h3>Part 3: Sync with Intuit & BTCPay</h3>

 1. From a web browser, visit https://btcpay.example.com/btcqbo/authqbo, replacing btcqbo.example.com with your domain.
+Login with the username and password that you set above.

 2. Follow the steps to sync to Inuit.